Fredo-Ronan/RSA_Encryption_Algorithm/Python/README.md

 print(decryptedText) # if it's succesfully work, it will print -----> Hello brooo
 ```

-Actually it's quite short code, this code below are the original code without comments
+Actually it's quite short code, this code below is the same original code but without comments
 ```Python
 from RSAEncryption.RSAEncryption import RSA